 8.2.1.2.1 It is understood that Thaxted Primary School did not make any provision for an increase in pupil numbers as the previous Head hoped that a new school would be provided to accommodate a bigger intake.
 With the pressure on school places throughout Uttlesford, this has looked increasingly unlikely.
 In the absence of a school plan for expansion and the likelihood of the school being oversubscribed, clarification on the future for Thaxted Primary School was sought from ECC.
-A meeting was held with Joseph Chell, Lead School Organisation Officer ECC, Neil Kinlock and Anna Dawson, Property Department ECC, on the 24th June, 2016.
+A meeting was held with the

+Lead School Organisation Officer ECC and managers from the Property Department ECC, on the 24th June, 2016.
 It was confirmed that there would be no new school for Thaxted.